influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   ## Set cluster_health to true when you want to also obtain cluster health stats
   cluster_health = false

+  ## Set indices_health to true when you want to also obtain detailed index health stats
+  indices_health = false

-  ## Set cluster_stats to true when you want to obtain cluster stats from the
+  ## Set cluster_stats to true when you want to also obtain cluster stats from the
   ## Master node.
   cluster_stats = false

   ## Optional SSL Config